I'm rarely wrong about these things.

 Maybe I should have stayed at The Buckle.

-Kid's probably gonna grow up to be arrogant and ungrateful, just like the rest of 'em.
+Kid's probably gonna grow up to be just like the rest of 'em.
+Box 'em up?
+Sure, why not.